[weglot_switcher]

 An acoustic neuroma is usually diagnosed by a specialist such as a neurologist or an ear, nose and throat specialist.

 Your doctor will ask you about your symptoms and medical history.
-They will also give you a thorough physical and neurological examination, including an ear examination.
+You will also undergo a thorough physical and neurological examination, including an examination of the ears.

-You will probably have the following diagnostic tests:
+You will likely undergo the following diagnostic tests:

 • Hearing and balance tests (audiogram, vestibular function tests and brainstem responses)